vzhomeexperiments/keepyoursecret/Blog/2017-11-02_KeepSecret_Industry4_0.md

 Why to bother?
 --------------

 Have your heard this term 'password chaos'?
 This is when you exposed to necessity to keep creating stronger passwords, not re-using them across resourses, replacing them every now and then and so on.
 The only solution seems to be using special programs to encrypt/decrypt your passwords.
-Of course there are programs designed to do this, but why not to use one extra program if you can do that all with R Statistical Software?
+Of course there are programs designed to do this, they may even be already present by default in your Mac.
+Sometime it would be necessary to add one extra program, paid or free.

+I had a different idea, why can't we to use Public Key Cryptography to enrypt simple text or data tables with R Statistical Software?
+Indeed it appeared to be extremely easy.
+All you need is 10 lines of code...
+Just read the text below to get a feel

 Cryptography
 ------------

-Go to internals of **Cryptography** is something really not for everybody.
+Goint to internals of **Cryptography** is something really not for everybody.
 It smells complex math and must be a lot of code behind...
-It's something related to conspiracy stories, spy scandals and so on.
+It's also something related to conspiracy stories, spy scandals, NSA and so on.
 But it's also exciting new technologies like blockchain, new businesses, new opportunity!
-Sometimes people are even using this technology without even noticing it...
+Sometimes people are even using this technology without even noticing it... think about end to end encryption on your What's Up messenger...

 Public Key Cryptography
 -----------------------

 **Public Key Cryptography** is a type of Cryptographic system that uses set's of keys Public and Private.
 These keys in combination with a fixed algorithm are used to Encrypt aka Lock information or Decrypt aka Unlock information.
 Let's have a quick summary of what are those and how they are made.
-I will be using and R package **openssl** to demonstrate that.
+And we will also look into the process itself by encrypting a popular phrase 'Hello World'.
+I will be using **R** package **openssl** to demonstrate that.
 For the sake of make things 'easy' and not generating intermediate objects I will also load **tidyverse** package

 ``` r
 library(openssl)
 library(tidyverse)
 ```

-    ## Loading tidyverse: ggplot2
-    ## Loading tidyverse: tibble
-    ## Loading tidyverse: tidyr
-    ## Loading tidyverse: readr
-    ## Loading tidyverse: purrr
-    ## Loading tidyverse: dplyr

     ## Warning: package 'purrr' was built under R version 3.4.1

-    ## Conflicts with tidy packages ----------------------------------------------

-    ## filter(): dplyr, stats
-    ## lag():    dplyr, stats

 ### Private Key

 Private Key is generated from a large random number.
-In R you can specify this number lenght, too short is not allowed..
-It can be easily generated in R and written as a file persistently.
+Private Key can be easily generated in R and written as a file persistently.
 You can specify how 'big' your key should be with a 'bits' argument.
-Password argument is optional, but highly recommended and is required to 'unlock' private key from file:
+Password argument is optional, but highly recommended and it is required to 'unlock' private key when you use it from file:

 ``` r
 # generate your private key (NB: make sure to do back up copy!!!)